imhe6/cs506-team-project/README.md

     - After recording the movement, the number of aircraft at the airports should reflect the change.
 - As a facility manager, I want to view what I used to have in my airports at some time in the past, and what I will have in my airport at some point in the future.
     - Facility manager can select a specific date after clicking on the airport and see the number of airport based on corresponding date.
--As a facility manager, I want to create an account if I do not have one, or log in if I do.
+-[SCRAPPED]As a facility manager, I want to create an account if I do not have one, or log in if I do.
     -Allow different privilages for facility manager
     -Use cookies to maintain login status